A Seasonal Hydration Guide: Stay Balanced Year-Round

 • Limit or moderate caffeine and alcohol, both of which have mild diuretic effects and can compound dehydration.

 • Pay attention to signs like chapped lips, dry nostrils, skin tightness and fatigue.
-Ask yourself, “Could I just need more fluids?”
+Ask yourself, “Do I just need more fluids?”

 Spring: Transitioning to Houston’s Sticky Warmth